FAQ About New Therapeutic Uses

 - How will the program be evaluated for success?

-There are eight companies that have provided a total of 58 molecules for this current pilot program.
+Eight companies provided a total of 58 molecules for this current pilot program.

 How is this model different from previous public-private partnerships for research that support the discovery and development of new medicines?

-Some prior public-private partnerships have developed agreements between a single company and a single investigator or biomedical research institution.
+Some prior public-private partnerships enabled agreements between a single company and a single investigator or biomedical research institution.
 A key feature of this program is the involvement of multiple pharmaceutical companies and the potential for any U.S. researcher to participate.
 The program provides model template agreements between the NIH and the pharmaceutical company, and between the company and the biomedical research partner.
-The template agreements will streamline and limit the amount of negotiation that is required before a project can begin.
+The template agreements streamline and limit the amount of negotiation that is required before a project can begin.
 This program could serve as a model for similar collaborations among government, biomedical research organizations and industry.

 What happens at the conclusion of the research project?
 How will new discoveries actually be turned into new medicines?

 The NIH will support studies through Phase IIa trials as defined in the funding announcements: RFA-TR-12-004, RFA-TR-12-005, and PAR-12-203.
 The pharmaceutical company collaborator will have the first option to license the academic research partners’ new intellectual property (IP) arising out of the research.
 In cases where the pharmaceutical company collaborator owns active patents on a molecule, this means they will decide whether to advance the molecule through further clinical studies to commercialize the new indication or to enable another company to do so.
 In cases where there are no longer active patents covering a molecule, if the pharmaceutical company passes on its commercialization option, the biomedical research partner is free to find another commercial collaborator.
 Commercial options and licenses also are covered in the collaborative research agreements on the Template Agreements page.